ACT vs SAT – What’s the Difference?

 9. When Can I Take the ACT?
 When Can I Take the SAT?

-For the 2024 test cycle, domestic and international students can take the SAT exam in March, May, and June.
-All exams are offered on Saturdays and on Sunday.
+The anticipated SAT test dates for 2025 are in August, October, November, and December.
+All exams are offered on Saturdays or Sundays.
 However, if you wish to take the test on a weekday, the SAT school day can be taken during your school day on a weekday.
 This is only applicable to US schools.
+Starting in spring 2024, all students will take SAT School Day digitally.
+Speak to your advisor to find out whether your school offers SAT School Day.

 You can find the SAT international test dates on the SAT website.